Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Introduction

-The goal of this paper is to demonstrate the potential for enhanced rates of spin injection employing \I{non-thermally} generated electron polarization~\cite{Reimer10,henstra88,Henstra90}.
-We focus on the central spin system as in \zfr{fig1}A, reflective of the scenario encountered in DNP, employing a model system of \I{optically} polarizable Nitrogen Vacancy (NV) center electrons (labeled $e$) in diamond and considering polarization transfer to lattice $\Cs$ nuclei ($n$)~\cite{London13,Fischer13}.
-Considering \zfr{fig1}A, the buildup of bulk nuclear polarization proceeds through a relayed process and the rate of spin injection is determined as an interplay between three rates: $\I{(i)}$ the rate at which the electron polarization is generated, $\xk_e$, $\I{(ii)}$ the rate of $e{\rt}n$ polarization transfer to proximal nuclei, $\xk_r$, and $\I{(iii)}$ nuclear spin diffusion, $\xk_d$, that serves to transmit polarization over long distances in the lattice~\cite{Redfield59,Khutsishvili69}.
-In thermal DNP settings, $\xk_e{\app} T_{1e}^{-1}$ is system specific, cannot be controlled, and can be relatively slow at low temperatures~\cite{Abragam82Book, Thurber10,Lund18}; likewise $\xk_r$ is constrained by the available microwave (MW) power at high magnetic fields~\cite{Becerra93,Maly08,Ramanathan08}.
-In contrast, in optical DNP, $\xk_e$ is set by laser intensity, potentially allowing access to the $\xk_e{\gg} T_{1e}^{-1}$ regime wherein source polarization can be rapidly generated.
-Simultaneously, optical $e$-polarization permits DNP at low fields where high MW powers are readily accessible.
-This in turn portends rapidly transmitting the $e$-polarization to nuclei via high power MWs to significantly enhance the hyperpolarization rate.
+In this paper we demonstrate enhanced rates of spin injection employing \I{non-thermally} generated electron polarization~\cite{Reimer10,henstra88,Henstra90}.
+We focus on a model DNP system of {optically} polarizable Nitrogen Vacancy (NV) center electrons ($e$) in diamond and consider polarization transfer to lattice $\Cs$ nuclei ($n$)~\cite{London13,Fischer13}.
+Considering \zfr{fig1}(a), the buildup of bulk nuclear polarization proceeds through a relayed process, and the overall rate of bulk spin injection is determined as an interplay between the rates at which $\I{(i)}$ electron polarization is generated, $\xk_e$, $\I{(ii)}$ polarization is transferred from electrons to proximal nuclei, $\xk_r$, and $\I{(iii)}$ polarization is relayed to distant (bulk) nuclei via spin diffusion, $\xk_d$ ~\cite{Redfield59}.
+In thermal DNP settings, $\xk_e{\app} T_{1e}^{-1}$ is system specific, cannot be controlled, and is relatively slow at low temperatures~\cite{Abragam82Book, Thurber10,Lund18}; likewise $\xk_r$ is constrained by the available microwave (MW) power at high magnetic fields~\cite{Becerra93,Maly08,Ramanathan08}.
+In contrast, in optical DNP, $\xk_e$ is determined by laser intensity, potentially allowing access to the $\xk_e{\gg} T_{1e}^{-1}$ regime wherein source polarization can be rapidly generated.
+Simultaneously, optical $e$-polarization can be carried out at low fields where high MW powers are readily accessible.
+In turn, this enables rapidly transmitting $e$-polarization to nuclei via high power MWs, significantly enhancing the rate of hyperpolarization.